Axway-API-Management-Plus/apim-cli/README.md

 To get a list of commands for each group call for instance `apim app`

-The CLI is flexible and more commands will be added.
+The CLI is flexible and already provides a lot of commands & utility functions.
 For an up-to-date list of the supported groups and commands, see the [documentation](https://github.com/Axway-API-Management-Plus/apim-cli/wiki#supported-commands).

 ## Quality assurance process
 By using this CLI to control your Axway API management infrastructure it becomes a key component of your CI/CD process.
 Product quality is therefore very important so that you can be confident this CLI is doing what it's supposed to do.